ehazlett/interlock/docs/interlock_data.md

 Specify a label such as `interlock.context_root=/myapp`.
 The upstreams will be configured to serve under the context instead of the hostname and domain.
 The proxy will also rewrite requests so they appear from the root.

+By default no rewrite rules will be added.
+You can enable rewrites to be added by adding the label `interlock.context_root_rewrite=true`.
+This will cause requests to be rewritten before being sent to the application.
+For example, if you use a context of `/myapp` and you have rewrite enabled, requests to `/myapp/foo` will be rewritten as `/foo`.